Sarah Jessica Parker biography

 Schooled at the American Ballet Theater and the New York Professional Children's School along the way, Parker started to gain national attention in the early 1980s.
 She made her film debut in 1979 with Rich Kids, co-starring John Lithgow, Trini Alvarado and Olympia Dukakis.

-In 1982, she became known to TV audiences as the endearing geek in her starring role in the sitcom Square Pegs.
+In 1982, Parker became known to TV audiences as the endearing geek in her starring role in the sitcom Square Pegs.
 Shortly after, she received further celebrity with her supporting role in the 1984 hit Footloose.
-The following year, she starred alongside a very young Helen Hunt in Girls Just Want to Have Fun.
-The actor's success in both films paved the way for steady work, both on the big screen and on TV with such shows as Equal Justice, through the rest of the decade.
+The following year, Parker starred alongside a very young Helen Hunt in Girls Just Want to Have Fun.
+Her success in both films paved the way for steady work, both on the big screen and on TV with such shows as Equal Justice, through the rest of the decade.

 In the early 1990s, Parker made the challenging segue from teen to adult roles, appearing alongside Steve Martin in L.A.
 Story (1991), then earning both critical and cult credibility as Nicholas Cage's fiancée in Honeymoon in Vegas (1992).
 She also played the wife of schlockmeister Ed Wood in Tim Burton's celebrated 1994 film.